-New functional economic geographies are being defined through
+New functional economic geographies have been defined through

 New statutory planning instruments, such as Neighbourhood Plans,